 After Jesus mourns, sobs, as he sees the city walls, he goes into the Temple and cleanses the courts.
-What was meant to be a house of prayer has turned into an Entertainment Temple, A Consumer-Driven Temple, a Business Temple.
-The religious leaders have shut the door to the reigning presence of God.
-And, they themselves do not have the time to pray, because they are making money off the people.
-They themselves, Jesus accuses, do not "enter in."
+What was meant to be a house of prayer had turned into an Entertainment Temple, A Consumer-Driven Temple.
+A Business Temple.
+The religious leaders had shut the door to the reigning presence of God.
+And, they do not have the time to pray, because they are making money off the people.
+They, Jesus accuses, do not "enter in."

 "Enter in"... to what?
 Into God's presence.
 The Presence is gone from the Temple.
 His power is gone, his all-knowingness is gone, his omnibenevolence is gone.
-God has vacated the Temple, and taken all his essential attributes with him.
-And Jesus, and Luther, and Kierkegaard, and Tozer, and Peterson, weep.
+God has vacated the Temple, and taken his essential attributes with him.
+And Jesus, Luther, Kierkegaard, Tozer, and Peterson, weep.